gomorpheus/morpheus-docs/getting_started/additional/proxies.rst

 Docker
 ^^^^^^

-When provisioning Docker based hosts within a Proxy environment it is up to the user to configure the docker hosts proxy configuration manually.
+When provisioning Docker based hosts within a Proxy environment it is up to the user to configure the docker host proxy configuration manually.
 There are workflows that can be configured via the Automation engine to make this automatic when creating docker based hosts.
 Please see documentation on Docker and proxies for specific information.

 Proxy setups can vary widely from company to company, and it may be advised to contact support for help configuring morpheus to work in the proxy environment.